chisophugis/lbd/source/about.rst

 `Mips ABI document <http://www.linux-mips.org/pub/linux/mips/doc/ABI/mipsabi.pdf>`_

-Outline of Sections
+Outline of Chapters
 -------------------

 :ref:`sec-llvmstructure`:

-This section introduces the Cpu0 architecture, a high-level view of LLVM, and how Cpu0 will be targeted in in an LLVM backend.
-This section will run you through the initial steps of building the backend, including initial work on the target description (td), setting up cmake and LLVMBuild files, and target registration.
-Around 750 lines of source code are added by the end of this section.
+This chapter introduces the Cpu0 architecture, a high-level view of LLVM, and how Cpu0 will be targeted in in an LLVM backend.
+This chapter will run you through the initial steps of building the backend, including initial work on the target description (td), setting up cmake and LLVMBuild files, and target registration.
+Around 750 lines of source code are added by the end of this chapter.

 :ref:`sec-backendstructure`:

-This section highlights the structure of an LLVM backend using by UML graphs, and we continue to build the Cpu0 backend.
-Around 2300 lines of source code are added in this section, most of which is common from one LLVM backends to another, regardless of the target architecture.
-By the end of this section, the Cpu0 LLVM backend will support three instructions to generate some initial assembly output.
+This chapter highlights the structure of an LLVM backend using by UML graphs, and we continue to build the Cpu0 backend.
+Around 2300 lines of source code are added, most of which are common from one LLVM backends to another, regardless of the target architecture.
+By the end of this chapter, the Cpu0 LLVM backend will support three instructions to generate some initial assembly output.

 :ref:`sec-addingmoresupport`:

-Over ten C operators and their corresponding LLVM IR instructions are introduced in this section.
+Over ten C operators and their corresponding LLVM IR instructions are introduced in this chapter.
 Around 345 lines of source code, mostly in .td Target Description files, are added.
 With these 345 lines, the backend can now translate the **+, -, \*, /, &, |, ^,
 <<, >>, !** and **%** C operators into the appropriate Cpu0 assembly code.
 Use of the
-``llc`` debug option and of **Graphviz** as a debug tool are introduced in this section.
+``llc`` debug option and of **Graphviz** as a debug tool are introduced in this chapter.

 :ref:`sec-genobjfiles`:

-Object file generation support for the Cpu0 backend is added in this section, as the Target Registration structure is introduced.
+Object file generation support for the Cpu0 backend is added in this chapter, as the Target Registration structure is introduced.
 With 700 lines of additional code, the Cpu0 backend can now generate big and little endian object files.

 :ref:`sec-globalvars`:

-Global variable, struct and array support are added in this section.
+Global variable, struct and array support are added in this chapter.
 About 300 lines of source code are added to do this.
-The Cpu0 supports PIC and static addressing mode, both of which area explained as they are added in this section.
+The Cpu0 supports PIC and static addressing mode, both of which area explained as their functionality is implemented.

 :ref:`sec-controlflow`:

-Support for the **if, else, while, for, goto** flow control statements are added in this section.
+Support for the **if, else, while, for, goto** flow control statements are added in this chapter.
 Around 150 lines of source code added.

 :ref:`sec-funccall`:

-This section details the implementation of function calls in the Cpu0 backend.
-The stack frame, handling incoming & outgoing arguments, and their corresponding standard LLVM functions are introduced in this chapter.
-Over 700 lines of source code are added in this section.
+This chapter details the implementation of function calls in the Cpu0 backend.
+The stack frame, handling incoming & outgoing arguments, and their corresponding standard LLVM functions are introduced.
+Over 700 lines of source code are added.

 :ref:`sec-elf`:

-This section details Cpu0 support for the well-known ELF object file format.
+This chapter details Cpu0 support for the well-known ELF object file format.
 The ELF format and binutils tools are not a part of LLVM, but are introduced.
-This section details how to use this ELF tool to verify and analyze the object files created by the Cpu0 backend.
+This chapter details how to use the ELF tools to verify and analyze the object files created by the Cpu0 backend.

 :ref:`sec-porting32`: